ccsuehara/bolivia_labor/README.md

 In the future, we envision this type of analytics being broadly applicable to fields like social protection policy targeting, social inclusion, monitoring & evaluation, etc.

-To take a step back, we see our work as part of the obra of a long lineage of contributions made by researchers and policymakers dedicated to equity and justice globally.
+To take a step back, we see our work as part of a long lineage of contributions made by researchers and policymakers dedicated to equity and justice globally.
 We hope our contribution, however small, serves as a demonstration of how data could be mobilized to elevate grassroots stories using relatively simple statistical methods and visualization techniques.
 This is our attempt to excavate data's potential as a bridge to better democracy.